 Previously, it was said that Mnet will announce plans and compensation for the groups, who weren’t able to promote when the news broke out. -HallyuLife.com

-Mnet admits it’s their fault that and X1 can’t promote
+Mnet admits it’s their fault that IZ*ONE and can’t promote